openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 * *equation*

   * **Description**: it defines Einstein summation convention on input operands.
-The equation must be in explicit mode meaning the output subscript must be in place
+The equation must be in explicit mode, meaning the output subscript must be in place.
   * **Range of values**: the equation format is described above
   * **Type**: string
   * **Required**: *yes*